Nanovor: Collection tab

 Through the Collection tab, players could view their collection of Nanovor, and see detailed information about their statistics.
-Each Nanovor was a member of one of three families: Magnamods, whose armor statistics had higher values, and were typically associated with the color red; Velocitrons, which associated with the color yellow and had many Hacks and Mods, points used for special attacks in-game; and Hexites, which tended to be blue, and had attacks that could ignore armor, dealing full damage regardless of the target's armor value.
+Each Nanovor was a member of one of three families: Magnamods, whose armor statistics had higher values, and were typically associated with the color red; Velocitrons, which were associated with the color yellow and had many Hacks and Mods, points used for special attacks in-game; and Hexites, which tended to be blue, and had attacks that could ignore armor, dealing full damage regardless of the target's armor value.
 Additionally, each Nanovor had a swarm value, determining how powerful it was as an individual.
 These values allowed the player to combine them into a group known as a swarm, which dealt more damage than they would have individually.
 It is important to note, however, that while making a swarm of Nanovors, only up to 1000 points worth of swarm value were allowed per swarm.